ubiquibit-inc/insulin-sensitivity/README.md

 #### Back-of-napkin design

-Independent variables:
+Parameters:

- 1. Insulin 1/2-life (lambda): model with simple exponential decay, from which we can calculate *Insulin On Board* (IOB) for any point in time
+- Insulin 1/2-life (lambda): model with simple exponential decay, from which we can calculate *Insulin On Board* (IOB) for any point in time
- 2. Blood glucose ranges: e.g. 32 to 384 by 32 (note that we may need to pull in earlier treatment data to calculate IOB)
+- Blood glucose ranges: e.g. `32 to 384 by 32` or using quantiles

-Expected output:
+- (Optional) time-bound (t): Only sample data across a trailing range of values

+Features:

+- IOB (calculated)
+- Blood glucose value (observed)

+Output Label:

- 1. Point-in-time ISF estimates, displayed per range with population stats
+- Point-in-time ISF estimates, with individual and population stats

-Stretch goal:

- 1. Segmentation analysis...
-(We lack labels for important known features like sex, weight, insulin-type, etc. But if we can demonstrate strong classification, it may be useful to request it from the community.)
+Note: We lack data for important relevant features like sex, weight, insulin-type, etc.

 ##### Inputs per individual: